 - Some of them aren’t dead yet.
 Hubby and I have some long-lived kin.
 Really long lived.
 8 decade minimum.
 Until my great-grandmother passed away last summer, we had five generations of women in our family.

 - They are just people.
 Its a bit idealistic to think that one’s ancestors were all healers and bards and white knights…most of them were ordinary people, and some of them are likely all-around assholes.

 - Who the heck are my ancestors anyhow?
 I’m an ethnic mutt.
 Between myself and the hubby, our family can count in their ancestry Irish, Scottish, English, German, Scandinavian, Native American and (according to some rumors) African.
 I can’t even revere my ancestors in a general, cultural sort of way.
 Its also fairly common to in Pagan communities to see people who are drawn to the traditions of their ancestors…I see this as highly problematic as a mutt, and…well, as a student of biology, humans are all related anyhow.

 - Genetics are only genotype-deep.
 I think my biggest reservation about ancestor veneration is the idea of placing that much emphasis on a chemical.
-DNA is just a portion of what makes us who we are, biologically-speaking, as a whole person, they are even less.
+DNA is just a portion of what makes us who we are, biologically-speaking; as a whole person, it is even less.

 So, here is what I think about ancestry.
 I don’t really care who contributed to my personal DNA or what they have done in the past.
 Sure, I find it interesting (I like history, after all), but I don’t ordinarily find it spiritually significant.
 Instead, I choose to honor those people that have meaningfully impacted my life, related or not.
 Not everyday, or as a regular part of my worship, but at times like Samhain, or Memorial Day.
 I choose to honor humanity as a whole, because at the end of the day, for all our cultural and biological diversity, we are all related genetically, and in purpose (just trying to survive).